Menu

 FIP Technology Advisory Group

-To provide expertise and advice to FIP on matters related to its scope, by bringing together health technology experts from within FIP membership to exchange views on current activities (problem areas, best practice, emerging trends and technologies, etc.), establish new contacts, and work together on joint projects that add value and are aligned with the FIP Strategic Plan.
+The FIP Technology Advisory Group provides expertise and advice to FIP on health technology matters, by bringing together health technology experts from within FIP membership to exchange views on current activities (problem areas, best practice, emerging trends and technologies, etc.), establish new contacts, and work together on joint projects that add value and are aligned with the FIP Strategic Plan.

 Members

-The advisory group is chaired by Mr Lars-Ake Söderlund (Sweden).
+The advisory group is co-chaired by Mr Lars-Ake Söderlund (Sweden) and Mr Robert Moss (Netherlands) (Bureau liaison).

 The members of the groups include: